 The middle tab varies slightly depending on whether your event is one-time or recurring.
 For one-time events, this tab is where you can grab the embed code for your live player and live chat as well as configure privacy settings for the embedded player.
 For recurring events, the embed code can be found under the Event tab.

-This menu also contains customization options for your live video's embedded player.
+This menu also contains customization options for your live video's embedded player, including what appears in the player before going live.
 There are some differences between what options are available for a recurring event and a one-time event (e.g. interaction tools such as email capture and end screens are currently only available for one-time events).
-The settings configured here do not apply to your event player on vimeo.com except for recurring events set to private.
+The settings configured here do not apply to your event player on vimeo.com except for recurring events set to Unlisted.

 Once you’ve finished customizing your embed, be sure to click Event embed code and copy the iframe code and paste it into your website’s HTML editor.
 You can separately embed the audience chat as well.

 In this tab, you can access your simulcast settings.
 This feature allows you to relay your stream to other social platforms, or anywhere with the manual RTMP destination.
 For more information on simulcasting your stream, check out the guides in our Simulcast section.